(Redirected from Intentional Base-on-Balls)

 A walk is only considered intentional if the catcher gives a clear sign that he is calling for an unhittable ball.
 Normally he does this by standing up instead of crouching and reaching one hand outside.
 The pitcher then throws the ball toward the catcher's hand, and the catcher steps over to catch the ball.
 The catcher must be careful not to step over to catch the pitch until after the pitcher has thrown; stepping out of his box prematurely will result in a balk.
+If a pitcher throws only unhittable pitches without a prior signal, in the hope that the hitter will take the bait and swing on a bad pitch outside the strike zone, it is not counted as an intentional walk but as a regular base on balls.

 Intentional walks are normally issued for two reasons: to bypass a good hitter for a weaker one or one who does not have the platoon advantage; and/or to set up a double play.
 The usefulness of intentional walks for either reason is a matter of considerable debate, and different managers have taken very different attitudes toward the intentional walk.
-Walter Alston even changed his approach in mid-career, moving from issuing 101 (the 8th most ever) in 1967 to just 9 (the fewest ever) in 1974.
+Walter Alston even changed his approach in mid-career, moving from issuing 101 (the 8th most ever) in 1967 to just 9 (the fewest ever at the time) in 1974.

 Before Barry Bonds broke the single-season record with 68 in 2002, and then increased it to the current mark of 120 two years later, it was held by Willie McCovey, with the relatively paltry total of 45.